Hill Annex State Park

 Fossil Hunts

-Hill Annex Mine State Park fossils from the cretaceous period are still found in this area.
+Hill Annex Mine State Park fossils from the Cretaceous period are still found in this area.
 Guests on this tour get to climb into a dirt pile and dig around for treasures.
 Expect to get dirty.
 The best part is you get to keep what you find.

-Fun fact in every other Minnesota State Park, if you find a fossil, you are supposed to return it to the park office.
+Fun fact, in every other Minnesota State Park, if you find a fossil, you are supposed to return it to the park office.
 Or better yet, leave it exactly where you found it and bring a park ranger to it.

 Make sure to sign up for a tour before you go and also wear something you don’t mind getting dirty in!